aryanndhir/Xmeme/README.md

 # Xmeme

-Built this mini-project as a task during Crio Winter of Doing using Django framework and REST API
+Meme sharing platform

+This project is build using Django framework where user can post a meme and view all the memes.
+The api is build using django rest framework.